inane-chat/Code-of-Conduct/README.md

 * Ben Darlow - `@kapowaz`
 * Maria Neumayer - `@maria`
 * Ben Pettifer - `@Ben`
+* Amal Kakaiya - `@amal`
+* Padraic Ward - `@pauric`

 *The role of the admins is to be an unbiased mediator, they will not moderate or edit anything written in the Slack unless it is required as a result of a discussed dispute.*

+*Since the Inane Chat slack has become a conversational hub for employees affected by the Spring 2020 series of redundancies, one exception to this point is that confidential information related to these redundancies can be discussed, exclusively on private channels with other affected employees.
+Please be mindful of the need for discretion, and careful about what information you share.

+If you are an employee affected by redundancies, please message a mod to be invited to any relevant private channels.

 ## Member Invites